ygda-org/programming-guide/sections/section-5.md

 ![creating world border shape](../images/section-5/making_border.png)

-3) Drag the boundary somewhere under the platform objects to where the player will only touch it if they fall off.
+3) Drag the boundary somewhere under the platform objects to a place such that the player will only touch it if they fall off.

 ![moving world boundary](../images/section-5/dragging_boundary.png)